See model Move to Amend resolutions for UU Congregations, Congregations of all faiths, and City Councils at the bottom of this page, as well as

 Various groups, individuals and members of Congress are now proposing ways to overturn Citizens United—by amending the Constitution.
 Passing a law is simply not enough: it could be overturned by the next Congress.
 While all of these proposals are heading in the right direction to curb the influence of money in politics (see amendment comparisons), the most comprehensive is that of Move to Amend, a growing national coalition of organizations winning grassroots support around the country.
 Theirs is the only proposal that addresses both corporate personhood and money as speech.
 Overturning Citizens United alone doesn’t accomplish that.
 The Move to Amend proposal is also the only one building grassroots support from the ground up, which is required to persuade state and federal legislators that a Constitutional amendment is needed.
-Pressure from the “Inside-the-Beltway” organizations can publicize the issues, but awaking the grassroots is critical.
+Pressure from the “Inside-the-Beltway” organizations can publicize the issues, and win Congressional support for resolutions they think may be easier to pass, but awaking the grassroots to the need for addressing BOTH money AND corporate constitutional rights--in the same amendment--is critical.
 Resolutions and endorsements are needed organization by organization, congregation by congregation, city by city.
 Although individuals and congregations may support whatever measures they wish, Unitarian Universalist Justice Florida encourages all congregations and social justice committees to support Move to Amend, the “Gold Standard”.

 2011: The UU Legislative Ministry of Florida (UULMF) Steering Committee passed a resolution in support of Move to Amend October 15, 2011.

-UULMF supported two statewide tours by David Cobb, national spokesperson for Move to Amend, in 2010 and 2011.
+2010 and 2011: The UU Legislative Ministry of Florida supported two statewide tours by David Cobb, the original national spokesperson for Move to Amend.
 Six Florida UU congregations hosted events in 2010 (Miami , Ft.
 Lauderdale, Palm Beach, Melbourne, Ormond Beach, and Sarasota).
-Six hosted events in the 2011 tour (Palm Beach, Melbourne, Marion County, Orlando (1U), Tampa, and Ft.
+Six Florida UU congregations hosted events in the 2011 tour (Palm Beach, Melbourne, Marion County, Orlando (1U), Tampa, and Ft.
 Myers)

-2014: Our newly formed UUJF Action Network passed a resolution for Move to Amend January 2, 2014.
+2014: Our newly formed UUJF Action Network, the sister organization to UU Justice Florida, passed a resolution for Move to Amend January 2, 2014.

 which specifically addresses passing a constitutional amendment to overturn corporate personhood and money as speech.